 Students then take turns and switch so each child has a turn to “hide and seek.”

 Grab Your FREE Copy

 Ready for some spring themed sight word fun?
-Grab your copy of this editable Spring Sight Word Activity by clicking the large, yellow download button at the very end of the post!
+Grab your copy of this editable Spring Sight Word Activity by clicking the large, yellow download button below!

 More Spring Learning Fun

 For more spring learning ideas, be sure to check out these printables and activities from some of my favorite kid bloggers!